How To Bet On La Liga

 - goals scored

 In the unlikely event that teams still cannot be separated there is a playoff.

 You have to go back 13 years for the last time that a team other than Barcelona, Real Madrid or Atletico Madrid finished the season top of the Spanish Primera Division table.
 If you want a quick demonstration of the dominance of the top three teams in Spanish football currently you only need to look at the Primera odds where every other team is at least priced at odds of 51.00.

 La Liga European Qualification

 Thankfully for the other teams, there is more than just the league title to challenge for in Spain.
 Each season, the top three teams in La Liga are guaranteed a place in the group stage of the Champions League while the team who finish fourth are given the chance to qualify for European football’s elite tournament via the playoff round.

-Real Madrid are the current Champions League holders but as Sevilla have shown, Spanish teams are also very capable of winning the Europa League.
+Sevilla have shown Spanish teams are also very capable of winning the Europa League.
 The team who finish fifth in La Liga get a chance to follow in Sevilla’s footsteps with a guaranteed spot in the Europa League group stage while the sixth placed team are entered into the third round of qualifying.

 La Liga Relegation